2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - {guilabel}`Committed` items haven't been started and are expected to be completed by end of the Sprint.
 These items are identified during the Iteration Planning activity.
 - {guilabel}`In Progress` represents a queue of items being *actively* worked on.
 Each item should have at least one owner.
 - {guilabel}`In Review/Blocked` contains items that need to be review before being marked as done or that cannot be completed without additional actions/support.
 A long list of items in this queue indicate deficiencies in the team's Refinement activity.
 - {guilabel}`Done` contains the list of items that are complete!
-These should be celebrated archived in the next Sprint Planning meeting.
+These should be celebrated and archived in the next Sprint Planning meeting.

 (meetings:retrospective)=